ossec/ossec-docs/docs/development/oRFC/orfc-2.rst

 ------

-The OSSEC Style Guide is meant to provide framework and guide of formating code contributer to OSSEC.
+The OSSEC Style Guide is meant to provide framework and guide of formating code contributor to OSSEC.
 The overall goals are:

 * Maximize Readability of code in OSSEC;
 * Reduction in the number of bugs by removing ambiguity in code and logic flow;